 3. They Don’t Give a True Picture of a Child’s Ability.

 Standardized testing results can be wrong about a child’s ability.
 This is because the performance could be influenced by different factors such as test anxiety, sickness, and challenging testing methods.
-Sometimes a low grade does not mean a lower understanding of the subject, and neither do high scores tell better understanding.
+Sometimes a low grade does not mean a lower understanding of the subject, and neither do high scores tell a better understanding.
 A high score could only mean that a child is good at taking a multi-choice test or have excellent memorization skills!

 Schools should not use standardized tests as a sole judgment for students’ natural abilities.
 Instead, they should use them as a data point that offers the learning perspective of students.